yafred/chess3D/README.md

 3. Set `Source` to `GitHub Actions`.
 4. Push to `master`, or run the `Deploy to GitHub Pages` workflow manually.

-After deployment, the app will be available at your repository's GitHub Pages URL.
+After deployment, the app will be available on the project's github pages